 - 1. A Cascade Bus Termination Plug has been installed on the customer connection board of this boiler.
 The purpose of this plug is to stabilize communication between multiple boilers and reduce electrical "noise".
-See Figures 30 and 31 for Cascade Bus Termination Plug installation detail. - 2.
+See Figures 25 and 26 for Cascade Bus Termination Plug installation detail. - 2.
 Use standard CAT3 or CAT5 computer network patch cables to connect the communication bus between each of the boilers.
 These cables are readily available at any office supply, computer, electronic, department or discount home supply store in varying lengths.
 If you possess the skills you can also construct custom length cables. - 3.
 It is recommended to use the shortest length cable that will reach between the boilers and create a neat installation.
 Do not run unprotected cables across the floor where they may become wet or damaged.
 Avoid running communication cables parallel and close to or against high voltage (120 volt or greater) wiring.
 HTP recommends that the maximum length of communication bus cables not exceed 200 feet. - 4.
-Route the communication cables through one of the knockouts in the cabinet.
+Route the communication cables through one of the knockouts in the cabinet. - 5.
+Connect the boilers in a daisy chain configuration as shown below.
+It is best to wire the boilers using the shortest wire runs rather than trying to wire them in the order that they are addressed.
+The communication bus jacks on the customer connection panel are interchangeable so you can use either one or both in any order to connect the cable.